 You will also need to provide information to establish that the product being imported is the same as the product specified on the Medicines Act licence.

 A Certificate of Analysis will typically be sufficient to determine the quantities of CBD and any specified substances, and to establish whether the definition has been met.

 A CBD product that has not been verified to have met the minimum quality standard can be imported only by a medical practitioner or pharmacist for a named patient.
-Personal imports of CBD products are not permitted.

 Note that many products currently listed on websites as CBD products do not meet the New Zealand definition of a CBD product because the THC content is too high.
 Therefore, these products are classified as controlled drugs and are treated the same as other medicinal cannabis products.

 Finished products that meet the definition of a CBD product are not ‘controlled drugs’ under the Misuse of Drugs Act 1975.
-However, you do need to hold a medicinal cannabis licence with a ‘possess for manufacture’ activity for the manufacture of a CBD product from cannabis or any cannabis-based ingredient other than pure CBD extract.
+However, you do need to hold a medicinal cannabis licence with a ‘Possession for manufacture’ activity for the manufacture of a CBD product from cannabis or any cannabis-based ingredient other than pure CBD extract.

-In addition to a medicinal cannabis licence with a ‘possess for manufacture’ activity to manufacture CBD products, you will need a Licence to Manufacture Medicines issued under the Medicines Act 1981 that expressly authorises the manufacture of a CBD product.
+In addition to a medicinal cannabis licence with a ‘Possession for manufacture’ activity to manufacture CBD products, you will need a Licence to Manufacture Medicines issued under the Medicines Act 1981 that expressly authorises the manufacture of a CBD product.
 This will allow you to manufacture, test, pack and label the CBD product or dosage form.

 To obtain either licence, you will need to demonstrate compliance with the New Zealand Code of Good Manufacturing Practice for Manufacture and Distribution of Therapeutic Goods (the Code of GMP).